-The renewal of a marketing authorisation is regulated by the directive 2001/83/EC (medicinal products intended for human use and 2001/82/EC (veterinary medicines), Finnish Medicines Authority Fimea’s regulation Applying for and maintaining a marketing authorisation and registration for a medicinal product and the European Commission’s Notice To Applicants.
+The renewal of a marketing authorisation is regulated by the directive 2001/83/EC (medicinal products intended for human use and 2001/82/EC (veterinary medicines), and by Finnish Medicines Authority Fimea’s regulation Applying for and maintaining a marketing authorisation and registration for a medicinal product and by national Medicines act (395/1987) and Medicines degree (693/1987).

 The marketing authorisation or registration is valid for five years from the date of issue, after which is must be renewed.
 The application for renewal of a marketing authorisation must be submitted to Fimea no later than nine months (medicinal products for human use) or six months (veterinary medicinal products) before the expiry of the marketing authorisation or registration of the product.
 If a renewal application is not submitted, the marketing authorisation or registration will expire.